lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 <br>
 <br>
 #### Feature Selection
-Given the high dimensionality of ourdata and the imperative to guard compute efficiency, we used a number of methods to inform our feature selection decisions, including omitting features with over 90% null value and implementing Lasso regularization.
+Given the high dimensionality of ourdata and the imperative to guard compute efficiency, we used a number of methods to inform our feature selection decisions, including omitting features with over 90% null values and implementing Lasso regularization.
 Feature importance was also a consideration in developing our models.
 <br>
 <img src="images/261_feat_importance_plot.png?raw=true"/>
 <br>
 <br>

 ### Modeling Pipeline
 The figure below provides an overview of our modeling pipeline.
-First, we devised a simple, intuitive baseline model computed as the mean delay at a flight’s origin airport between 4 and 2 hours prior to takeoff.
+First, we devised a simple, intuitive baseline model computed as the mean delay at a flight’s origin airport between 4 and 2 hours before takeoff.
 We then built, trained, and evaluated logistic regression, random forest, and multilayer perceptron (MLP) models for comparison.
 <br>
 <img src="images/261_model_pipeline_only.png?raw=true"/>
 <br>